Trend Alert: Shiplap Walls

 If you’ve been bitten by the shiplap bug, you’re not alone!
 One of the most frequent questions we receive at our Design Bar surrounds styling rooms with shiplap walls, as the material has become one of the biggest trends in interiors as of late.

-We love the look of shiplap, as it clean and timeless, yet it has a cozy and nautical or cabin-like feel.
+We love the look of shiplap, as it's clean and timeless, yet it has a cozy and nautical or cabin-like feel.
+Whether you're looking to revamp your walls, go all out with a shiplap basement, or install shiplap in new construction, there are myriad ways to work in the material.
 Read on to get inspired by some beautiful spaces with shiplap walls, and see how you can recreate the look in your home.

 Just a Hint